hoovercj/vscode-haskell-linter/README.md

 ```

 ### Troubleshooting
+Make sure you have a hlint installed and that the version is 1.9.1 or newer.
 If you're having issues with the extension, set the logLevel setting to `log` and check the output in the developer tools console.

 ```json
 {